 - Cons: limited features, noise

-- Pros: 6 stereo inputs, per channel FX and EQ, global compression, MIDI sync, records onto microSD card
+- Pros: small, 6 stereo inputs, per channel FX and EQ, global compression, MIDI sync, records onto microSD card

 - Cons: expensive; menu diving